aws-samples/serverless-patterns/cdk-eventbridge-stepfunction-sqs/README.md

 You can customize the Step Functions configuration by editing the code at `./lib/eventbridge-stepfunction-sqs-stack.ts`.
 To deploy changes, use the `cdk deploy` command.

 ## Cleanup

-Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
-You are responsible for any AWS costs incurred.
-No warranty is implied in this example.

 1. Delete the stack
     ```